-If you’ve ever wanted to make money from your hobbies, then crafting and selling your own handmade goods might be just the side hustle idea for you.
+If you’ve ever wanted to make money from your hobbies, there are plenty of crafts to make and sell online.
 Although creating handmade products requires plenty of time spent learning a craft, it’s one of the best ways to stand out in a sea of commodity products.

 Think of something you enjoy doing, even when no one’s paying you.
-Whether it’s carpentry, knitting, painting, or crafting—these hobbies can serve as the foundation for many unique side hustles.
+Whether it’s carpentry, knitting, painting, jewelry making or crafting—these hobbies can serve as the foundation for many unique side hustles.

-The hardest part of starting a lawn care business is finding clients, but did you know there’s a ton of short-term lawn care jobs available through services like TaskEasy and TaskRabbit?
-These kinds of short-term jobs are easy to squeeze in during your spare time, making them good side hustle ideas for anyone that enjoys lawn care.
+The hardest part of starting a lawn care business is finding clients, but did you know there are a ton of short-term lawn care jobs available through services like TaskEasy and TaskRabbit?
+These kinds of short-term jobs are easy to squeeze in during your spare time, making them good side hustle ideas for anyone who enjoys lawn care.